LaurentRDC/dissertation/content/introduction.md

 ### Interactive data exploration software

-The pursuit of science is accompanied by serious software development in most fields, often in the forms of instrument control, data acquisition, data analysis, and data presentation.
-One project spearheaded by the author, a graphical program for the interactive exploration of ultrafast electron scattering data (@fig:introduction-iris-screen), has had such a profound impact on the research within the Siwick research group that it deserves its own brief section.
+Scans of the time-delay $\tau$ are repeated multiple times to increase the signal-to-noise ratio.
+The author has created a software suite (@fig:introduction-iris-screen) that performs data reduction and allows for the interactive exploration of the reduced data.
+While this software suite has had a profound impact on the research presented in this work, the details are not necessary to appreciate the results presented in @sec:graphite and @sec:snse.
 Interested readers are encouraged to read more in the @sec:appendix-software and René de Cotret *et al.*[@RenedeCotret2018]

 ![Graphical user interface of `iris`. **Background** Interactive exploration of a dataset of photoexcited TiSe$_2$. **Foreground** Interactive exploration of a dataset of photoexcited polycrystalline VO$_2$](images/iris_screen.png){#fig:introduction-iris-screen}